Pi4J, the Java library to control the GPIOs of the Raspberry Pi

 Build develop snapshot and push to download repo / Deploy to APT/Download Repo (push) Has been skipped

-Merge pull request #558 from Pi4J/smokeTestTwo
+Merge pull request #575 from stefanhaustein/develop

 .github/workflows CodeQL analysis, remove cpp 2025-10-21 09:12:52 +02:00